What’s Causing Your Headache?

 The hormone factor

-Menopause can see an increase in headaches due to hormone fluctuations fo both oestrogen and progesterone.
+Menopause can see an increase in headaches due to hormone fluctuations of both oestrogen and progesterone.

 Headaches are usually caused when the blood vessels are dilated which is often a feature of oestrogen dominance, but progesterone does restore normal vascular tone to counteract the dilation in a safe and natural way.